rohit-paneru/torrentMe/README.md

 ## Future Improvements

-Potential areas for further enhancement:
+Potential areas for further enhancement of project:

 - Downloading from multiple peers simultaneously
 - More robust file integrity verification (SHA-256)